What is HydroSil made of?

 What does HydroSil remove from water?

-HydroSil removes organic material, including viruses, fungi, bacteria and algae.
+HydroSil removes organic material, including fungi, bacteria and algae.
 It removes chemicals such as chlorine, cyanide, arsenic.
 It also removes heavy metals including iron and copper.
 HydroSil can also be used in combination with other substances in industrial wastewater treatment to remove lead, zinc, ferrous iron and other heavy metals.
 HydroSil does not remove flouride.

 Why does HydroSil froth and bubble?